What is VPN, and Other Popular Requests: VPN Unlimited FAQ Extended Edition12 min read

 - Are free VPN services good or should you use paid VPN?

-- Should you always keep VPN on?
+- How to keep VPN connected and should you always keep it on?

 - Does VPN slow down internet connection speed?

 - How to share VPN connection over WiFi?

 - How to test if VPN leaks IP address and how to fix this (DNS leak test, WebRTC, IPv6)

 What is a VPN service and what is VPN used for?